strapi/documentation/docusaurus/docs/user-docs/content-manager/saving-and-publishing-content.md

 3. In the confirmation dialog box, confirm your choice by clicking on the **Publish** or **Unpublish** button.

 :::caution
-If an error occurs, a red message overlay will appear with additional information, and none of your selected entries will be published or unpublished.
+* If an error occurs, a red message overlay will appear with additional information, and none of your selected entries will be published or unpublished.
+* If the [Internationalization plugin](/user-docs/plugins/strapi-plugins.md#internationalization-plugin) is installed, the bulk publish/unpublish actions only apply to the currently selected locale.
 :::

 ## Deleting content